Genetic Counseling For People Who Do Not Have Breast Cancer

-The Genetic Information Nondiscrimination Act (GINA) prevents health insurance companies from denying coverage when a person’s genetic profile puts them at a higher risk for certain health conditions.
+The Genetic Information Nondiscrimination Act (GINA) prevents health insurance companies from denying coverage when a person’s genetic profile puts them at a higher risk for certain health conditions, such as breast cancer.
 It also prevents them from charging higher premiums.

 GINA also protects against genetic discrimination from employers.

-However, GINA does not prevent life insurance companies or disability insurance companies from denying coverage.
+GINA doesn’t prevent life insurance companies or disability insurance companies from denying coverage.